sean6369/tp/docs/DeveloperGuide.md

 - **`getAllTasksWithProjects(ProjectList projects)`** - Returns `List<TaskWithProject>` of all tasks from all projects (O(n) time/space)
 - **`getTasksFromProject(Project project)`** - Returns `List<TaskWithProject>` of tasks from a specific project (O(m) time/space)

 Each task is wrapped in `TaskWithProject`, which formats as `"ProjectName: [X] Task Description (Due: YYYY-MM-DD) [priority]"`.
-The class follows the utility pattern (final class with private constructor, static methods) and is reusable across filtering, sorting, and listing operations.
+The class is reusable across filtering, sorting, and listing operations.

 ##### TaskExporter